MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/bitlocker/Enable-BitLocker.md

 **Backup-BitLockerKeyProtector** cmdlet, and then enable BitLocker on that volume.
 This procedure ensures that you have a recovery option.

-For an overview of BitLocker, see "[BitLocker Drive Encryption Overview][2]" on Microsoft Docs.
+For an overview of BitLocker, see the [BitLocker Drive Encryption Overview][2].

 ## EXAMPLES